marcusmathioudakis/Simple-Session-View/README.md

 - As a sample can be started at any bar-aligned point with regards to the other samples, as well as stopped at any bar-aligned point within itself, the samples used need to be constructed in such a way that all these cases sound 'smooth' (i.e.no rhythmic or melodic dissonance).

-## Samples used

-drum loops used are free samples from looperman.com, all other samples are my own.

 ## Known issues (to be fixed soon):
+- Currently untested in safari as don't have access to an apple device atm.
+- Broken in Microsoft Edge: WEBAUDIO17014: Decoding error: The stream provided is corrupt or unsupported.

-- On some mobile devices audio playback stutters heavily, often stopping completely (also doesn't load on iphones).
+- On some mobile devices although UI behaves as expected audio playback stutters heavily, often stopping completely.
-- Untested on browsers beyond chrome and firefox (doesn't work on microsoft edge).